canalplus/rx-player/doc/api/Player_Events.md

   fails (no corresponding ISO 639-3 language code is found), it will equal the value of `language`

+- `label` (`string|undefined`): A human readable label that may be displayed in the user interface providing a choice between text tracks.

+  This information is usually set only if the current Manifest contains one.

 - `closedCaption` (`Boolean`): Whether the track is specially adapted for the hard of hearing or not.